Password Boss Review 2024: Is It Any Good?

 It took me just a few seconds to download Password Boss and start the installation.
 Once I completed the installation and launched the program, I was asked to enter my email address and choose a strong master password for my account.
 I liked that the master password requirements were displayed in a small pop-up box and automatically ticked off as I was typing my chosen password.

-Password Boss Ease of Use and Setup
+Password Boss Ease of Use & Setup — Super Intuitive (Great for Beginners)

 I was then taken to a screen where I could enter my personal details (name, address, phone number) for web form-filling.
 I could also choose whether or not I wanted to import saved passwords from my web browsers into my Password Boss database.
 Password Boss allows importing passwords from about a dozen other password managers, including Dashlane, LastPass, 1Password, and RoboForm.
 Users can also import passwords from a browser, including Chrome, Opera, and Edge, as well as from a “.csv” file.

-Password Boss Ease of Use and Setup
+Password Boss Ease of Use & Setup — Super Intuitive (Great for Beginners)

 I was also offered an option to install a Password Boss browser extension as part of the setup, which was pretty convenient.